-OVERVIEW: In the area of journalism, the Sundance Institute provides assistance in the form of their Documentary Film Program and Fund, which offers support to "independent documentary filmmakers worldwide working on cinematic documentaries focused on human rights and contemporary-issue themes."
+OVERVIEW: The Sundance Institute provides funding for journalism through its Documentary Film Program and Fund, which supports "independent documentary filmmakers worldwide working on cinematic documentaries focused on human rights and contemporary-issue themes."

-IP TAKE: Many of the fellowships and grants listed below have vastly different criteria, so be sure to read through each specific set of guidelines thoroughly.
+IP TAKE: Many of Sundance’s fellowships and grants have vastly different criteria, so grant seekers should be sure to read through each specific set of guidelines thoroughly.

-PROFILE: Among foundations that give the most to film and documentaries, Sundance's grants aren't the largest, but they are among the most prestigious.
-The Sundance Institute's major grant making focus in film is for narrative features and documentaries.
-The Institute also has fellowships and programs for short film, native film, film music and production.
+PROFILE: Founded in 1981 by Robert Redford, the Sundance Institute is “dedicated to the discovery and development of independent artists and audiences.”
+It “seeks to discover, support, and inspire independent film and theatre artists from the United States and around the world, and to introduce audiences to their new work.”
+Sundance's grants aren't the largest, but they are among the most prestigious.
+The Sundance Institute prioritizes narrative features and documentaries and has fellowships and programs for short film, native film, film music and production.

-Sundance's Documentary Film Program offers a number of different grant opportunities for documentary filmmakers.
-Here's the breakdown:
+Sundance's Documentary Film Program offers a number of different grant opportunities for documentary filmmakers:

-Sundance Institute Documentary Fund - This is the core element of their documentary funding.
+Sundance Institute Documentary Fund - This is the core element of its documentary funding.
 It provides between $1 to $2 million a year in support of U.S. and international contemporary independent documentary films, given to between 40 to 60 projects annually.
-They accept submissions in the following categories:
+Sundance accepts submissions in the following categories:

 - Development (up to $20,000): "There is no reel required with an application, but clips, teasers, trailers, or images are highly encouraged.
 A previous work sample is required."